CS 145: Design, Abstraction, and Implementation

 • Install Cygwin on your Windows machine and work without having to use the Internet.

-Some programs in CS 146 will be created using a text editor.
+CS 146 may necessitate the use of an external text editor, and knowledge of one will be useful in later CS courses.
 We recommend using Pico, Nano, Vim, or Emacs.
-Handouts on Cygwin and other tools will be posted here later.
+Handouts on Cygwin and other tools will be posted later.